englercj/resource-loader/README.md

 // ctor
 var loader = new Loader();

+loader
-// chainable `add` to enqueue a resource loader.add(url, options);
+    // chainable `add` to enqueue a resource
+    .add(url, options)

     // chainable `before` to add a middleware that runs for each resource, *before* loading a resource.
-// this is useful to implement custom caching modules (using filesystem, indexeddb, memory, etc). loader.before(cachingMiddleware);
+    // this is useful to implement custom caching modules (using filesystem, indexeddb, memory, etc).
+    .before(cachingMiddleware);

     // chainable `after` to add a middleware that runs for each resource, *after* loading a resource.
-// this is useful to implement custom parsing modules (like spritesheet parsers, spine parser, etc). loader.after(parsingMiddleware);
+    // this is useful to implement custom parsing modules (like spritesheet parsers, spine parser, etc).
+    .after(parsingMiddleware);

     // `load` method loads the queue of resources, and calls the passed in callback called once all
     // resources have loaded.
-loader.load(function (resources) {
+    .load(function (resources) {
         // resources is an array of resource objects that have a couple properties:
         // - `url`: The URL that the resource was loaded from
         // - `error`: The error that happened when trying to load (if any)
         // - `data`: The raw data that was loaded
         // also may contain other properties based on the middleware that runs.
     });

 // throughout the process multiple events can happen. loader.on('progress', ...); // called once per loaded/errored file